Gentoo Development Guide

 The RESTRICT="mirror" setting should be used if we cannot legally mirror certain files; files will still be downloaded from the original locations.

-The RESTRICT="primaryuri" setting causes Portage to try original locations first, and then fall back to mirrors if necessary — this is sometimes useful if approximate download counts are needed, or if upstream have a reliable mirror setup.
+The RESTRICT="primaryuri" setting causes Portage to try original locations first, and then fall back to mirrors if necessary.
+This should not be used in new ebuilds.

 There is also RESTRICT="fetch", which prevents Portage from trying to fetch anything manually.
 The pkg_nofetch function will be called if any SRC_URI components cannot be found.
 This should only be used if a license requires it.